-Capturing photos of sunrises and sunsets is of particular interest to us, and we have spent many mornings and evenings — in the cold of winter and the heat of summer — scouring the area around Washington for the best spot to see clouds light up with color as the sun rises above or sinks below the horizon.
-As yet, we have never found a better vantage point than the area around the U.S. Marine Corps War Memorial and the Netherlands Carillon.
+As we mentioned above creating photos of sunrises and sunsets has always been a particular focus of ours.
+Before becoming DC wedding photographers, we spent many mornings and evenings — in the cold of winter and the heat of summer — taking pictures of those natural phenomena.
+As part of that project, we scoured the area around Washington for the best spots to see clouds light up with color as the sun rises above or sinks below the horizon.
+We can tell you without pausing to think where you would be likely to get unforgettable portraits with the sunrise or sunset behind you.

-The only catch is that the sun moves around the sky during the course of the year, so getting it, the monuments, and of course, the couple arranged in a visually pleasing composition can sometimes be a little challenging.
-We had a lot of good fortune when we brought these lovely fiancés to the Netherlands Carillon for their engagement shoot.
+Sometimes, however, everything just works out perfectly.
+And when it does, the results are unforgettable.
+As was the case with this photo session.
+We had a lot of good fortune when we brought these lovely future spouses to the Netherlands Carillon for their engagement shoot.
 Not only were there just enough clouds in the sky to catch the colors of the rising sun, there was a nice separation between the sun and the monuments.
 That allowed us to pose the future bride and groom in front of the sun while giving a space for the famous Washington landmarks in the side of the frame.
-We loves the extra dimension this gives the photo.
+We love the extra dimension this gives the photo.
 The eye lands first on the main subject — a couple in love — and is then drawn to the iconic shapes of the Washington Monument and the U.S. Capitol in the background.
-An engagement photograph does not get much more Washingtonian than that!
+As we mentioned above, an engagement photograph does not get much more Washingtonian than that!

 © 2019 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers